MoreiraLAB/synpred/README.md

 **Stand-alone Deployment**

 For the stand-alone development, the user will require the files in the folder `CCLE_processed`, which contains the CCLE features as processed in the paper.
 Furthermore, the user requires the pretrained models.
-These are too large for GitHub, as such, the user must download them at `http://www.moreiralab.com/resources/synpred`, at the `Stand-alone deployment section` and store them in a folder in the same location as the scripts, with the name `standalone_models`.
+These are too large for GitHub, as such, the user must download them at `http://www.moreiralab.com/resources/synpred`, at the `Stand-alone deployment section` unzip them and store the resulting folders at `resources/ML_models` and `resources/DL_models`.
 Finally, the user must have performed environment setup and needs to run the standalone inside the activated environment.
 Regarding the scripts, the only change required should be in the `standalone_variables.py` script, in which the user should change the `HOME` variable into the folder path on his/her computer.

-Finally, the user must create (if not already cloned) a folder with the name `standalone_results` at the same folder of the scripts.

 The way to run the SynPred stand-alone deployment is, after initializing the conda environment typing:

 `python standalone_deploy_model.py your_table_name.csv`

-The user can then check the features and results calculated at the `standalone_results` folder.
-The user was to be careful and avoid overwriting of the predictions when running the script with different input tables.
-To check an example of the input file, consult the `standalone_example.csv`, in the folder of the scripts.
+The user can then check the results in the input folder.
+The user needs to be careful and avoid overwriting of the predictions when running the script with different input tables.
+To check an example of the input file, consult the `standalone_example.csv`, in the landing folder.
 The names of the columns should be the same, as well as the content.

 **Changes for pipeline replication**